Frequently Asked Questions

 The City of Santa Cruz does not allow alcohol on the beach.
 Alcohol is allowed on the Boardwalk, but for safety reasons, bottles are not allowed.

 Choosing the best time to visit the Boardwalk depends on your particular needs and interests.
-If you’d prefer to visit when there are fewer guests around, then you should come in the fall, spring or early on a summer week day.
+If you’d prefer to visit when there are fewer guests around, then you should come in the fall, spring or early on a summer weekday.
+On a summer weekend, peak hours are usually between 1pm and 3pm, so plan to arrive early.

 The park, however, is ready for visitors and our staff works very hard to accommodate guests in a timely manner.
 Our lines are shorter and move faster than most other area amusement parks.